-Evidence of burrowing animals was observed along the south and west outer slopes of Ash Landfill No. 3 (likely badger holes).
-More animal burrows seem to be present compared with previous years.
+Evidence of burrowing animals was observed near the toe of the south exterior slopes of Ash Landfill No. 4 (likely badger holes).
 NPPD inspects the embankments weekly, and signs of burrowing animals are documented.
 Animal burrows on the embankment slopes should continue to be addressed and repaired, as necessary.
 Animal burrowing did not pose a threat to the structural stability of the facility at the time of the annual inspection.